-This post is part of our Clojure In series, taking an in depth look at companies that have adopted Clojure from across Europe.
+This post is part of our Clojure In series, taking an in-depth look at companies across Europe who have adopted Clojure.
 In this article we look at Aviso Novate; a software company developing applications used by merchants, acquirers and payment processors to process payments all over the world.

 A Clojure Power User

 Aviso Novate started using Clojure in the summer of 2010 and have been ramping up ever since, having now one of the world's largest Clojure codebases that clocks in at over 150K lines of code (Clojure and ClojureScript).
 They are based in Killorglin - a beautiful part of Ireland - where they use a combination of on-site and remote developers.

 I caught up with CTO Paudi Moriatry to discuss Aviso's Clojure journey.

 Clojure, Getting Started

 Jon Pither: How did you get started with Clojure?

 Paudi Moriarty: We had a lot of in-house Java expertise and we wanted to carry on using the JVM platform and our Java libraries.
 Performance of the JVM is also very good, and it's robust in terms of memory management, therefore we knew we wanted to stay on the JVM.
 This would also allow us to continue offering our clients Java based applications.